offclicks/Webp-Player/README.md

-# WebP Animation Controller for React
+# WebP Player & Animation Controller for React

 A TypeScript-first WebP animation control library with advanced React integration, focusing on precise animation management and user interaction.